8. Containers: Systemd Quadlets

 - The Pod (

-2. Capabilities & Tags: The Soul of the Animator
+2. Capabilities: The Soul of the Animator

 3. Covens: The Law of Exclusivity

-To manage finite hardware, Runes are organized into Covens.
-The system operates under a principle of "Implicit Exclusivity, Explicit Alliances": by default, every Coven is hostile to every other Coven.
-The user's role is not to define conflicts, but to declare alliances.
+To manage finite hardware, containers are organized into Covens (groups).
+The system operates under "Implicit Exclusivity, Explicit Alliances": every Coven conflicts with every other Coven by default.

-The Coven (
+- The Coven (

 4. Intra-Coven Dependencies (The Chain of Command)

-5. Federated Rune Registration
+5. Federated Quadlet Registration

 6. Networking and Port Arbitration

-7. Identity Symmetry
+7. Identity Symmetry (The Double Non-Root Bridge)

 8. The Rite of Atomic Inscription